abccastro/House-Price-Prediction-using-Polynomial-Regression/Heart Disease Prediction/README.md

 - Age Category
 - Imputed race/ethnicity value (American Indian/ALaskan Native, Asian, Black, Hispanic, White and Other)
 - Body Mass Index (BMI)
-- Smoker (at least 100 cigarettes in his entire life?
+- Smoker (at least 100 cigarettes in his entire life)
 - Heavy drinker
   - For adult men: having more than 14 drinks per week
   - For adult women: having more than 7 drinks per week